Nara period: Economic, livelihood, and administrative developments

 Factional fighting at the imperial court continued throughout the Nara period.
 Imperial family members, leading court families, such as the Fujiwara, and Buddhist priests all contended for influence.
 Earlier during this period, Prince Nagaya seized power at the court after the death of Fujiwara no Fuhito.
 Fuhito was succeeded by four sons, Muchimaro, Umakai, Fusasaki, and Maro.
 They put Emperor Shōmu, the prince by Fuhito's daughter, on the throne.
 In 729, they arrested Nagaya and regained control.
 As a major outbreak of smallpox spread from Kyūshū in 735, all four brothers died two years later, resulting in temporary reduction in the Fujiwara dominance.
 In 740, a member of the Fujiwara clan, Hirotsugu, launched a rebellion from his base in Fukuoka, Kyushu.
 Although the rebellion was defeated, there is no doubt that the emperor was shocked and frightened by these events, and he moved the palace three times in only five years from 740, until he eventually returned to Nara.

+The Yōrō Code which had been compiled during the Yōrō era around 718, was finally promulgated in 757 during the rule of Fujiwara no Nakamaro under Empress Kōken's reign, even though it was a revision of the earlier Taiho Code which had been in use since Asuka period.

 In the late Nara period, financial burdens on the state increased, and the court began dismissing nonessential officials.
 In 792 universal conscription was abandoned, and district heads were allowed to establish private militia forces for local police work.
 Decentralization of authority became the rule despite the reforms of the Nara period.
 Eventually, to return control to imperial hands, the capital was moved in 784 to Nagaoka-kyō and in 794 to Heian-kyō (literally Capital of Peace and Tranquility), about twenty-six kilometers north of Nara.
 By the late eleventh century, the city was popularly called Kyoto (capital city), the name it has had ever since.